 We took two weeks off from the European winter, me and Clas my husband, and traveled down to tropical Sri Lanka just north of equator.
 We didn’t know much about this lush, green island in the Indian Ocean neither did we have good ideas on what to see in Sri Lanka or how to tour the jungle island.

-A Sri Lanka sight: South Coast stilt fishermen
+What to see in Sri Lanka: South Coast stilt fishermen

 Sri Lanka is still one of those off the path tourist destinations, after all the troubles there have been in the past years.
 First there was a decades long civil war and then the 2004 tsunami that hit the country hard and took the lives of 50 000 Sri Lankans.

 Colombo in development

-As we wanted to see more of this new, fresh destination than just the coastal tourist strip we toured two weeks around the island, driving more than 1600 km in all.
+As we wanted to see more of this new, fresh destination than just the coastal tourist strip we toured two weeks around Sri Lanka, driving more than 1600 km in all.
 We did it by car, but we didn’t drive ourselves.

 Sri Lanka is one of those countries where many travelers choose to take a car and a driver for their stay – and relax on the back seat without bigger concerns about the chaotic traffic.
 Yes, the traffic is chaotic and at the same time well organized, it’s just that they behave so differently in traffic than we do in Europe.

 Men talking in traffic